robjordan/robjordan.github.io/_posts/2020-11-11-nocmig-stereo-or-mono.md

 I wasn't certain how significant would this cancelling effect be, given two mics positioned with an inaccuracy of about 2 cm.

 The Wildtronics paper clarifies this.
-It's frequency-related (higher-pitched sounds require greater accuracy than lower), but in short, an 8  kHz sound, such as the ubiquitous Redwing, will be seriously impaired by an inaccuracy of just 1 cm.
+It's frequency-related (higher-pitched sounds require greater accuracy than lower), but in short, an 8  kHz sound, such as the ubiquitous Redwing, will be seriously impaired by an inaccuracy of even 1 cm.
 The 1  kHz sound of a Tawny Owl will not suffer major loss unless the mic is off by 7.5 cm.

 So, to the experiment.
 Last night I removed one of the mics, and placed the remaining one as close as possible to the focus.
 I would estimate that it is within 0.5 cm, assuming the focus is correctly marked on the column (and I have great faith in Andrew at [parabolicmicrophone.co.uk](parabolicmicrophone.co.uk), who seems to have done his homework).